Dave Burkitt - Memories Past

-Dave is a recipient of the Fuchs Medal awarded by the British Antarctic Survey and he led the renovation of the base at Port Lockroy, once a secret British military base and now a tourist stop on the Antarctica trail and Britain’s most southerly public post office.
+I was fascinated to learn that the base was once a secret British military base.
+It’s now a tourist stop on the Antarctica trail and Britain’s most southerly public post office.

-I really like the candid nature of this picture and how the old portraits of the Queen and Prince Phillip (Phil the Greek, as he's sometimes known) as well as the record player add to the nostalgia of the moment.
+I really like the candid nature of the picture of Dave at the top of this post.
+I love how the old portraits of Queen Elizabeth II and Prince Phillip as well as the record player add to the nostalgia of the moment.